alexander-koch/golem/Syntax.md

 ### Variables

 A variable is declared using the `let` keyword and is set to immutable by default.
-Because of the type-inference, there is no type declaration needed.
+No type declaration needed thanks to golem's type inference system.
 Example:

 ```